-3. Underlying profit excludes revaluation of investment properties and interests in property development and provision and fair value changes for financial investments.

-4. Gearing ratio represents bank borrowings and loans from related companies less amounts due from related companies and net of cash and bank balances over equity attributable to shareholders of the Company.
+- 3. Underlying profit excludes revaluation of investment properties and interests in property development and provision and fair value changes for financial investments. - 4.
+Gearing ratio represents bank borrowings and net of cash and bank balances over total equity.

 Chairman's Statement